Zax37/PIDStudio/README.md

 ####About

-Graphics editor which operates on PID files used by old WAP32 games - Captain Claw, Gruntz or GetMedieval!<br>
+Graphics editor which operates on PID files used by old WAP32 games - Claw, Gruntz or GetMedieval!<br>
 Currently it allows You to convert files from one palette to another and move its offsets.